MCmoderSD/YEPPBot/README.md

 #### Configuration File Arguments:
-- `-botconfig "/PATH/TO/BotConfig.json"`: Specifies the path to the `BotConfig.json` file.
+- `-botconfig "/path/to/bot.json"`: Specifies the path to the `bot.json` file.
-- `-channellist "/PATH/TO/Channel.list"`: Specifies the path to the `Channel.list` file.
+- `-channellist "/path/to/channels.txt"`: Specifies the path to the `channels.txt` file.
-- `-sql "/PATH/TO/sql.json"`: Specifies the path to the `sql.json` file.
+- `-sql "/path/to/sql.json"`: Specifies the path to the `sql.json` file.
-- `-httpsserver "/PATH/TO/httpsServer.json"`: Specifies the path to the `httpsServer.json` file.
+- `-server "/path/to/server.json"`: Specifies the path to the `server.json` file.
-- `-api "/PATH/TO/apiKeys.json"`: Specifies the path to the `apiKeys.json` file.
+- `-api "/path/to/api.json"`: Specifies the path to the `api.json` file.
-- `-openai "/PATH/TO/ChatGPT.json"`: Specifies the path to the `ChatGPT.json` file. <br> <br>
+- `-openai "/path/to/openai.json"`: Specifies the path to the `openai.json` file. <br> <br>

 ## Usage and commands